Five mindset shifts for when your website has been “nearly done” for months

 When it's time to stop DIYing

 If you've been putting off your website for six months or more because you think you should do it yourself, it might be time for a different approach.
-Here are some signs that collaboration could serve you better than continued procrastination:
+Signs that collaboration could help include:

 • You spend more time researching platforms than actually building